RavinduGit21/Progress-Tracker/README.md

 - Click the "✖" button next to any row/column to delete it
 - Use zoom controls to adjust the table size

+**Settings:**
+- Click the gear icon (⚙️) to open the settings modal
+- Customize the text and date for both countdown timers
+- Changes are saved automatically to your browser

 ### Keyboard Shortcuts

 | Action | Shortcut |